ConnorLi96/Leetcode-notes/Leetcode_154_Maximum_Number_of_Balloons.md

 ```

-**Conclusion:**
+**KNOWLEDGE POINTS:**

-Think this kind of problems by get the min of possibilities.
+- Think this kind of problems by get the min of possibilities.
+- public value problem, try get a condition that can meet the need of QUESTION, then get the min of this conditions, [1,1,1,2,2] is the public condition, the min of possibilities is ans
+- Counter function